Azure Environments

 5. Enter a name for the application.

-For example, to designate that this application is for StreamSets environments, you might enter the name StreamSets-Environment-Application.
+For example, to designate that this application is for IBM StreamSets environments, you might enter the name StreamSets-Environment-Application.

 6. Under Supported account types, select Accounts in this organizational directory only.